Soul of a New Machine: Reception

-AllMusic's Jason Birchmeier gave the album three stars out of five, remarking that "Fear Factory were quite ahead of their time in 1992".
+AllMusic's Jason Birchmeier remarked that "Fear Factory were quite ahead of their time in 1992".
 The critic also noted the diversity of the genres featured in the recording, saying that "Soul of a New Machine was so groundbreaking because it [fused] together some of the best aspects of numerous metal subgenres", which "[resulted] in a unique sound".

 Rock Hard rated the album highly, saying that the sound of the album was strange, indescribable yet required listening.
 Rock Hard also complimented the blending of various sub-genres, with particular note to Burton Bell for managing such an eclectic set of vocals.